QingrunZhangLab/cLD/README.md

 The output is:
   \-  output is a matrix. negtive value means with interaction, positive means no-interaction

-**'interactionDistseparate.py'** and **'tests.py'** could run the MH test and Fisher's exact test.
+**'interactionDistseparate.py'** and **'tests.py'** could run the MH test and the Fisher's exact test.
 The inputs are:
   \-  cLD with gene esembl ID
   \-  interaction-distance information matrix
   \-  threshold of success (in quantile)

 The outputs are the cld without interaction, this file contains 13 lines, each one represent a distance group.
-Base on these outputs, 'tests.py' could provide the test statistics and p-values for the test.
+Based on these outputs, 'tests.py' could provide the test statistics and p-values for the test.

-### Bootstrap Methods (Chapter 3)
+### Bootstrap Methods (Applying cLD to real sequence data)
 **'geneRandom.py'** is used to sample a subset of genes from the filtered gene file.
 The inputs are:
   \-  Filtered genefile